SteveShillitoe/TRISTAN-Model-Fitting/README.md

    The TRISTAN-Model-Fitting application allows the user to analyse organ time/concentration data by fitting a model to the Region Of Interest (ROI) time/concentration curve.
    This application provides the following functionality:
         1. Load a CSV file of concentration/time data.
-The first column must contain time data.
-           The remaining columns of data must contain concentration data for individual organs at the time points in the time column.
+The first column must contain time data in seconds.
+The remaining columns of data must contain concentration data in millimoles (mM) for individual organs at the time points in the time column.
 			There must be at least 2 columns of concentration data.
 			There is no upper limit on the number of columns of concentration data.
 			Each time a CSV file is loaded, the screen is reset to its initial state.
         2. Select a Region Of Interest (ROI) and display a plot of its concentration against time.
         3. The user can then select a model they would like to fit to the ROI data.